spokestack/spokestack.io/content/docs/Android/getting-started.md

 To enable voice control, your app needs three things:

 1. the proper system permissions
-2. an instance of Spokestack's `SpeechPipeline`
+2. an instance of `Spokestack`
-3. a place to receive speech events from the pipeline
+3. a place to receive Spokestack events

 ### 1. Permissions